 Important to note: Admission to Aquatica isn't included in your regular Sea World park ticket.

-If you are looking for a really fast slide, try the Screaming Serpents.
+If you are looking for a really fast slide, try the Screaming Serpents at Schlitterbahn Galveston.
 If you've ever wondered what it's like to slide through the bellies of two sea serpents, this is for you.
 Not looking for thrills?
 No problem.
 There's a fun area for little kids and a lazy river.

-This is a lower key but just as fun water park.
-It has 7 water attractions, a nice lounge pool, and kiddie area.
+This is a lower-key but just as a fun water park.
+It has seven water attractions, a nice lounge pool, and a kiddie area.

-Very nice and relaxing water park with lots of attractions.
+Splashway is a very nice and relaxing water park with lots of attractions.
 Barbeque grills are available to rent and they also offer reasonably priced concessions.
-You can have your kids play in the kiddie area, play in the wave pool, lazy river, hop on some water slides and more.
+You can have your kids play in the kiddie area, play in the wave pool, and lazy river, hop on some water slides, and more.
 Splashway also offers the opportunity to rent a campsite if your family wants to make a weekend of it.

 If you're in Texas or are going to be in Texas, you're going to want to check out the best water parks in Texas.
-Have fun!
+Have fun and stay cool!

 Did you enjoy my list of the best water parks in Texas?
 You might also like: